Snapshot virtual tour

 This pebble beach at Split Rock Lighthouse State Park provides the perfect day-use area for practicing paddling skills or skipping stones in the protected bay.
 In the distance, Ellingson Island and Split Rock Lighthouse can be seen.
 Several picnic sites and a trail center building are tucked in the woods nearby.
 Camping is available at the park’s cart-in campground or at several more remote kayak-accessible campsites (reservations available).
 For more information visit the park webpage.

-Watch a captioned video about the journey to Split Rock Lighthouse (1 minute 58 seconds)
+Captioned video: Split Rock Lighthouse (1 minute 58 seconds)

 Silver Bay Marina